noseka1/openshift-nvidia-gpu/README.md

 Insert the base-64 encoded content of the *xxxx_certificates.zip/consumer_export.zip/export/entitlement_certificates/xxxxx.pem* into the manifest *./rhel-entitlements/base/50-entitlement-key-pem-machineconfig.yaml* and *./rhel-entitlements/base/50-entitlement-pem-machineconfig.yaml*.

+> :exclamation: Applying the machineconfigs to the cluster will cause all worker nodes to restart.

 Apply thte machineconfigs to the cluster:

 ```
 $ oc apply --kustomize rhel-entitlements/base
 ```

-Allow some time for the cluster nodes to restart.
+Allow some time for the worker nodes to restart.
 Verify the RHEL entitlements configuration:

 ```
 $ oc create --filename https://raw.githubusercontent.com/openshift-psap/blog-artifacts/master/how-to-use-entitled-builds-with-ubi/0004-cluster-wide-entitled-pod.yaml